 Many day tours to Auschwitz also include a visit to the Wieliczka Salt Mine.
 Inside you will find a labyrinth of corridors and chambers all carved out of salt rocks.
 The mine is quite spectacular, but I would only recommend visiting it if you have some spare time in your itinerary.
 As we only had three full days in Krakow, I rather would have spend a bit more time in the city center.
 If you are there longer, it’s definitely worth the trip.

 In terms of food Krakow happily surprised me.
 I didn’t know that the city had such a vibrant street food scene.
 I can imagine, it’s really cool during spring and summer to eat outdoors.
 However as it was freezing big time, we decided to focus on the restaurant scene instead.
 We stumbled upon so many cool hotspots, that it was quite difficult to choose sometimes.

-If you are looking for a hip coffee spot in the Podgórze neighborhood, Two Rzywo is where you need to be.
+Two Rzywo – hip coffee spot in the Podgórze neighborhood.
 The vintage interior is quite the vibe and the Illy coffee delish!

-No restaurant reservation on a Saturday night in a city, usually means trouble.
-And unfortunately that was the case in Krakow too.
-We had been walking around for quite some time, when we came across, Del Papa, an Italian restaurant with Michelin & Gault Millau nominations.
-So, obviously we needed to dine here.
-At Del Papa they pride themselves in hand-made pasta and pizza’s.
+Del Papa – Italian restaurant with Michelin & Gault Millau nominations.
+They pride themselves in hand-made pasta and pizza’s.
 I went for the Prosciutto Parma Pizza (as always – I know) and it was absolutely delicious.